1924 British Mount Everest expedition: Findings

-The most remarkable finding was the corpse of George Leigh Mallory at a height of 8156 m.
+The most remarkable discovery was the corpse of Mallory at an altitude of 8156 m.
 The lack of extreme injuries indicated he had not tumbled very far.
 His waist showed severe rope-jerk mottling, showing the two had been roped when they fell.
 Mallory's injuries were such that a walking descent was impossible: his right foot was nearly broken off and there was a golf ball-sized puncture wound in his forehead.
 His unbroken leg was on top of the broken one, as if to protect it.
 General Hospital neurosurgeon Dr. Elliot Schwamm believes it not possible that he would have been conscious after the forehead injury.
 There was no oxygen equipment near the body, but the oxygen bottles would have been empty by that time and discarded at a higher altitude to relinquish the heavy load.
 Mallory was not wearing snow goggles, although a pair was stored in his vest, which may indicate that he was on the way back by night.
 However, a contemporary photograph shows he had two sets of goggles when he started his summit climb.
 The image of his wife Ruth which he intended to put on the summit was not in his vest.
 He carried the picture throughout the whole expedition—a sign that he might have reached the top.
 Since his Kodak pocket camera was not found, there is no proof of a successful climb to the summit.

+In September 2024, a National Geographic documentary team that included the photographer and director Jimmy Chin, along with filmmakers and climbers Erich Roepke and Mark Fisher were descending the Central Rongbuk Glacier when they found an oxygen bottle marked with a date 1933.
+Chin mentioned to Erich Roepke that if Irvine had fallen down the North Face, his remains or his body could be nearby.
+The team speculated that if an oxygen canister had fallen off the mountain, “it probably fell down quite a bit farther than a body—more like a missile.”
+Chin suspected that Irvine's remains could potentially be a few hundred yards up the glacier.
+In the following days, Chin and his team began taking a circuitous route across the folds and crevasses of the glacier.
+Erich then spotted a boot emerging from the ice.
+The remains were found at the Central Rongbuk Glacier which is at an altitude at least 7,000 feet lower than where Mallory's body was discovered.
+A sock, with "A. C. Irvine" on a name tape, was found along with a boot and a foot, emerging from the ice.
+The cameras remain missing.